-MYOR is running parallel with KLIBOR as of the reporting date and the full transition to MYOR is still in progress and hence, there remains some uncertainty around the timing and precise nature of these changes.
-Practical expedients under Phase 2 are not applied for the KLIBOR exposures.
+USD LIBOR ceased as at 30 June 2023 and the Bank has fully transition with new agreements being referenced to eligible Risk Free Rates ("RFRSs).
+Malaysia Overnight Rate ("MYOR") is running parallel with KLIBOR as of the reporting date and the full transition to MYOR is still in progress and hence, there remains some uncertainty around the timing and precise nature of these changes.
 The Bank will, however, closely monitor for BNM's announcement on the MYOR and the discontinuation of KLIBOR publication for the selected tenors, and the Bank will engage with the counterparties to discuss the necessary contract changes.

-As at 31 December 2022, the Bank did not have any exposure in hedges.
+As at 31 December 2023, the Bank did not have any exposure in hedges.